Colors Animals See

 Scientists can study an animal eye and find out if it contains cones and what colors of light the cones can detect.
 It is also possible to count the number of cones and their location in the retina to understand how strong or weak a color might appear to an animal.

 But, what color does the animal see?
 Vision, like all of our senses, is processed in the brain.
-Without being able to get into the head of animal it is only possible to know what colors can be detected and not how they "look" to the animal.
+Without being able to get into the head of an animal, it is only possible to know what colors can be detected and not how they "look" to the animal.

-This is also true for humans.
+This is also true for a more familiar animal: the human.
 Two people may say they see a painted wall as a particular color, but do they see it the same way?
 The answer is not known at this point.

 Do humans have better color vision than animals?

 It is true that we see more colors than some animals.
 However, some animals see colors we cannot.
 Spiders and many insects can see a type of light called ultraviolet that most humans cannot see.
 Other animals, like snakes, are able to see infrared light.